All Posts

 Your key never leaves your browser.
 The encrypted data on our infrastructure is indistinguishable from random noise without the correct key.

-Why This Matters for Digital Legacy
+Why This Matters for Long-Term Continuity

 Zero-knowledge architecture removes the need to trust any single company.
 Your files are encrypted, distributed across decentralized networks, and only accessible with the correct cryptographic key.
 That's a guarantee that doesn't depend on a company staying honest, solvent, or even operational.